VOLTS

 print_debug Print debug info: yes/no (default)

-sox_filter Semicolon-separated expressions for SoX validation
+sox_filter Used if type is sox/sox_st.
+Semicolon-separated expressions for SoX validation

 SoX Media Check